carlottas/ObjectTableSegmentation/README.md

 In order to launch the service, the following line must be called in the .launch file:

     node name=*nodeName" 		pkg="pitt_object_table_segmentation" 	type="color_services"  output="screen"
+In order to correctly recognize the colors, the corresponging hue vaue must be tuned:

+* Red : Line 40 and Line 43;

+* Green : Line 65;

+* Yellow: Line 88;

+* Blue: Line 109;

+* Pink: Line 129;
 ## Msg
 ### input
 Type |Name| Description|